 Exposed to risks inherent in capital market business as well as credit and market risks associated with MTF business - SCSIL forayed into the MTF business in FY2020, ramping up the MTF book to Rs.
-364 crore as on February 29, 2024, from Rs.
+323 crore as on March 31, 2024 (~Rs.
+400 crore as of July 2024) from Rs.
 12 crore as on March 31, 2020.
 It remains exposed to credit and market risks, given the nature of the underlying assets, as any adverse event in the capital markets could erode the value of the underlying collateral stocks.
-Given the modest client base, the borrower concentration in the MTF book also remains high with the top 10 customers accounting for ~32% of the MTF loan book.
+Given the modest client base, the borrower concentration in the MTF book also remains high with the top 10 customers accounting for ~29% of the MTF loan book.
 However, SCSIL's risk management processes, which have been adopted from the global practices of the SCB Group, have helped it manage the business despite volatile capital market movements.

 SCSIL's revenues remain dependent on capital markets, which are inherently volatile in nature.
-Its net brokerage income and NII from the MTF business and the deposit of upfront cash margins from the clients accounted for 48% and 39%, respectively, of the net operating income (NOI) in 9M FY2024, reflecting its limited presence in non-capital market related businesses.
+Its net brokerage income and NII from the MTF business and the deposit of upfront cash margins from the clients accounted for 50% and 37%, respectively, of the net operating income (NOI) in FY2024, reflecting its limited presence in non-capital market related businesses.
 Hence, SCSIL's revenue profile and profitability remain vulnerable to market performance.